Cookbook

 # output it

-This script, when launched, will start a local server, here bound to “0.0.0.0”.
-This means that it will listen on any IP address available on the machine for a connection coming from any IP address.
-The server will wait for any source stream on mount point “/live” to login.
-Then if you start a source client and tell it to stream to your server, on port 8080, with password “hackme”, the live source will become available and the radio will stream it immediately.
+This script, when launched, will start a local server bound to "0.0.0.0", meaning it will listen on all available network interfaces.
+The server will wait for a source stream to connect on mount point /live.
+If you start a source client streaming to your server on port 8080 with password "hackme", the live source will become available and the radio will stream it immediately.

-If the live connection is unstable, for instance when streaming through a roaming phone device, it can be interesting to add an extra 5s of silence when transitioning out of a live input.harbor to give the input some chance to reconnect.
+If the live connection is unstable — for instance when streaming through a roaming phone device — it can be useful to add a short silence when transitioning out of the live input to give it a chance to reconnect:

 # The live source.
 We use a short buffer to switch more quickly to the source